mjvo/vms202d/content/schedule.md

 ## Monday, September 5
 **Images, Power, and Politics, Part 2**

-<span class="tag is-danger">CLASS WILL BE HELD IN 103 CLASSROOM BLDG on East Campus</span>
+<span class="tag is-info">CLASS WILL BE HELD IN 103 CLASSROOM BLDG on East Campus</span>

 Reading Due: